rsbergo/SwingTutorial/README.md

 ```

 A line is a simple graphics primitive.
 It is drawn using two points.
 The stroke is created using the `BasicStroke` class.
 It defines a basic set of rendering attributes for the outlines of graphics primitives: line width, end caps, line joins, miter limit, dash, and the dash phase.

+To draw rectangles, use the drawRect() method.
+To fill rectangles with the current color, use the fillRect() method.